RyanParsley/skillful-notes/slides.md

 > &mdash;John Gruber

 <!--

+And that is probably at the heart of why markdown speaks to me.
+It is of the internet.

 John Gruber made an ergonomic dialect to speed up the writing process for his static site blog.